alfadelta10010/verification/notes10.md

 - The race can be avoided if the **test bench events** are **scheduled seprately** from the **design events**
 - For this purspose, SV introduces a separate block named "Program block"

-## SystemVerilog Stratified Event Queue

 # SystemVerilog Stratified Event Queue
-- Assertions can be written for DUT as well, they do not have any synthesizable equivalent hardware, the <> ignores it
+- Assertions can be written for DUT as well, they do not have any synthesizable equivalent hardware, the  ignores it
 - In Verilog hen both design and TB are at module level
 	- In active region, blocking assignment statements & display functions are evaluated
 	- In inactive region, #0 delay statements are executed